 This EEF report suggests that teachers need to monitor the work that pupils are doing and to give strategies to help pupils who are struggling.
-This again chimes with my own experience over the past few weeks.
+This again chimes with my own experience.
 I have found that I have had to be much more precise in the explanation of what I need my pupils to do and I have had to put a series of structures and prompts in place that signal what they should do if they get stuck.

 Essentially, I have needed to ask myself what the potential barriers are to someone completing each task, then work to remove each and every one of them.
 Doing this has ensured that most pupils have completed the work.